Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Gradient-based reinforcement learning

-Using the same network architecture as with the previous method, we randomly initialize a policy and allow it to produce trajectories in the newly-defined thermodynamic system.
+Using the identical network architecture as with the gradient-free method, we randomly initialize a policy and allow it to produce trajectories in the newly-defined thermodynamic system.
 As the policy interacts with this system, we collect tuples of the form $(s_{t}, a_{t}, r_{t}, s_{t+1})$ which are the experiences used to update the policy with PPO.
-To perform these updates we used the following hyper-parameters: learning rate of $2.5 \times 10^{-4}$, discount factor of 0.99, $\epsilon=0.2$, $c_{1}=0.5$, $c_{2}=0.01$, a batch size of 128, and a total number of training steps of $2 \times 10^{6}$.
+We require all four of these because the reward $r_{t}$ specifically arises from how the action $a_{t}$ maps the observation $s_{t}$ to the next observation $s_{t+1}$. $r_{t}$ and $s_{t+1}$ are also required to update our approximation of the value function and calculate $\hat{A}_{t}$.
+To perform these updates, we used the following hyper-parameters: discount factor of 0.99, $\epsilon=0.2$, $c_{1}=0.5$, $c_{2}=0.01$, a batch size of 128, a total number of training steps of $2 \times 10^{6}$, and a learning rate of $2.5 \times 10^{-4}$ which determines the step size when updating the parameters $\theta$.